cloudmesh-community/book/chapters/preface/contributing-latex.md

 EContrib.5:

-:   Why do we ask you to do multiple pull requests?
+:   Why do we ask you to make multiple pull requests?
 What could be the
     consequence if you make hundreds of changes in one pull request?